-INTRODUCTION

-1.1 THE IMPORTANCE OF PUBLIC SPACE IN WASHINGTON, DC
+INTRODUCTION 1.1 THE IMPORTANCE OF PUBLIC SPACE IN WASHINGTON, DC

 Washington, DC, has a long history of using public space to define its image.
 Beginning with the L'Enfant Plan, this image was characterized by wide streets with long views toward prominent buildings or open spaces.
 In 1870, Congress passed the "Parking Act" and designated part of the right-of-way immediately next to private property as park areas to be maintained by the adjacent property owner.
 This area was to be landscaped and is still referred to as "parking."
-The following year, Congress passed the "Projection Act" that allowed bay windows, corner towers, and porches to project into public space.
+The following year, Congress passed the "Projection Act" that allowed bay windows, oriel windows, corner towers, porches, and show windows into public space to enhance the public parking and embellish building facades lining city streets and avenues.